greena13/redux-and-the-rest/README.md

 ```

 Items inherit the state and projection of their collection, unless explicitly set.
 Similarly, collections inherit these values from their resource unless explicitly set.

+**Note** It is strongly recommended that you set the syncedAt value for your initial state, to allow the `canFallbackToOldValues()` helper to function correctly.

 ## RESTful (asynchronous) actions